nmbr73/Kernfusion/Wiki/About.md

 The [Kernfusion](https://github.com/nmbr73/Kernfusion) repository is here to compile, sort, structure and reformat content from different sources.
 Besides some tooling and experiments, the [Wiki/](https://github.com/nmbr73/Kernfusion/tree/main/Wiki) folder is the place where things mainly happen.

-This folder is an [Obsidian](https://obsidian.md) vault, which - for the time being - seems to be well suited for the purpose: Obsidian is free and easy to use note taking app, and behind the scenes it is file based with all content in MarkDown format.
+This folder is an [Obsidian](https://obsidian.md) vault, which - for the time being - seems to be well suited for the purpose: Obsidian is a free and easy to use note taking app, and behind the scenes it is file based with all content in MarkDown format.
 MarkDown files, in turn, can be easily managed, read, converted and allow for collaborating and versioning via Git.
 Currently MkDocs is used to provide a *user friendly* output of the content on GitHub Pages.
 If - and only if - the repository's content evolves to something useful that's worth it to open up for editing by a broader community, it should be considered to abandon it - that is after exporting the repo's content some day as a basis for the to-be MediaWiki instance.
 But until then and unless this thing flies, a Git repo should perfectly do to get organized.

 ## Getting started